cytokineking/Protein-Hunter/README.md

     --num-designs 10 \
     --num-cycles 5 \
     --gpu A100 \
-    --use-alphafold3-validation=true \
-    --use-open-scoring=true \
+    --validation-model protenix \
-    --open-scoring-gpu A10G \
+    --scoring-method opensource \
     --max-concurrent 5 \
     --output-dir ./opensource_results
 ```

-### Future: Open-Source Structure Validation
+### Protenix: Open-Source Structure Validation

-We are also working toward replacing AlphaFold3 with open-source alternatives for structural validation.
-This would enable a fully open-source design pipeline from structure prediction through scoring.
+With `--validation-model protenix`, the pipeline uses [Protenix](https://github.com/bytedance/Protenix) — an open-source reproduction of AlphaFold3 released under the Apache 2.0 license.
+This enables a **fully open-source design pipeline** from structure prediction through scoring, with no proprietary dependencies.

 ---